Is Cryptocurrency Legal in Canada?

 Cryptocurrency trading is legal in Canada.
-You can buy, sell and trade crypto without a hitch.
-Indeed, in some areas, the country is at the forefront of regulation, beating neighboring USA to launch North America’s first Bitcoin ETF.
-However, regulation has restricted where you can trade cryptocurrencies and determine how they’re taxed.
-Read on to get an up-to-date guide about how to trade cryptocurrencies within Canada in 2022.
+You can buy, sell and trade crypto on many platforms.
+Indeed, in some areas, the country was at the forefront of regulation, beating neighboring USA to launch North America’s first Bitcoin ETF.
+However, regulation has restricted where you can trade cryptocurrencies and it determines how they’re taxed.

 Canada’s cryptocurrency regulation

 Although crypto trading is legal in Canada, crypto is not considered legal tender—as it is in El Salvador.
-In Canada, dollars minted by the Royal Canadian Mint count as money.
-There is no official government cryptocurrency, although the Royal Bank of Canada is considering whether to mint a form of digital cash called a central bank digital currency that could function as an equivalent to, and an eventual replacement of, regular Canadian dollars.
+In Canada, there is no official government cryptocurrency, although the Royal Bank of Canada is considering whether to mint a form of digital cash called a central bank digital currency that could function as an equivalent to, and an eventual replacement of, regular Canadian dollars.

 What about cryptocurrencies like Bitcoin, Ethereum, and Dogecoin?
-Well, they’re decentralized digital assets.
-People value these cryptocurrencies a whole lot—the market capitalization for cryptocurrencies is often in the trillions—and you can speculate on their value.
-You can also use them to buy goods or services, usually other digital assets.
+Well, they’re decentralized digital assets and you can speculate on their value.
+You can also use them to buy goods or services — usually other digital assets.

 A driving force: Canadian securities law

 So, are coins like Bitcoin legal in Canada?
-Yes—there’s no crypto ban.
+Yes.
 Because of their speculative potential, cryptocurrencies in Canada are regulated under securities legislation.
 A security is an asset that constitutes an investment, defined by Canadian securities law as something that has, among other things, the expectation of future profits that arise from some common enterprise.

 Determining whether a cryptocurrency is a security is a big problem within the crypto industry.
 Particularly in the United States, securities regulators have chased after cryptocurrency companies that held Initial Coin Offerings, claiming that they were forms of unregistered securities offerings.